 The new pump station will be located off of the west side of Crenshaw Boulevard, between the curb and hillside, just north of Silver Spur Road.

 Cal Water is working closely with individual horse owners and local equestrian groups to ensure that all horses along the water pipeline route are safe during construction.
-We are partnering with local equestrians to develop efficient boarding plans for all affected horse owners and will also pay the full cost to temporarily relocate horses for comfort and safety, if needed.
-Read our fact sheet here for more on how Cal Water is working with the equestrian community, as well as anticipated bridle trail closures, we encourage you to visit our equestrian page.
+We partnered with local equestrians to develop efficient boarding plans for all affected horse owners and are paying the full cost to temporarily relocate horses for comfort and safety.
+For more information regarding how Cal Water is working with the equestrian community, as well as anticipated bridle trail closures, we encourage you to visit our equestrian page.

 Approximately seven miles of new drinking water pipeline will be installed.

-The new drinking water pipeline will serve more than 90,000 people on the Palos Verdes Peninsula — and will help ensure the Peninsula is better prepared for the future.
+The new drinking water pipeline will serve the approximately 90,000 people on the Palos Verdes Peninsula and will help ensure the Peninsula is better prepared for the future.

 Cal Water is building the new pump station to help prevent service interruptions in the case of a disruptive event.
 The new pump station will be on a separate electrical grid and will have a generator, making it less likely to experience a power outage at the same time as the existing pump station.
 Additionally, there will be a new, separate drinking water pipeline to feed the system.
 The combination of the additional drinking water pipeline and pump station will help guard against potential risks and ensure the Peninsula is better prepared for the future.

 Yes, Cal Water has completed a geotechnical investigation and site-specific analysis to ensure the drinking water pipeline will be built to withstand seismic activity.